 We Investigate Trucking Companies

 After a crash, our law firm can protect your rights

 Truck wrecks tend to be much more difficult to deal with than crashes involving two passenger cars.
 Instead of being up against another individual, your opponent is the trucking company.
 And trucking companies have massive resources to bring to bear to protect their own interests.
 They'll dispatch "rapid response" teams to the accident site to collect evidence and start building a case, and they have teams of attorneys, investigators and insurance adjusters on their side to reduce or deny your claim.

 They don't have the right to push you around.
 That's why you deserve Jones Justice.
-For over a decade, Chad Jones Law, P.C. has been fighting for the rights of people injured in truck crashes in the Bryan-College Station area, Waco and throughout central Texas.
+For over a decade, Chad Jones Law, P.C. has been fighting for the rights of people injured in truck crashes in the Bryan and College Station area, Waco and throughout central Texas.

 You have a right to justice.
 We can search for the evidence that matters.

 Any injury claim is decided by the facts of the case, and truck wrecks are no exception.
 An experienced truck accident lawyer from our firm can look for the following:

 - Hours of Service (HOS) Log: Truck drivers are required by federal law to take regular breaks and may only work a certain number of hours in a given period of time.
 The purpose of these laws is to keep truckers awake and alert.
 To ensure compliance with hours-of-service laws, truck drivers are required to log their hours - but the trucking company is only required to keep that log for six months, unless an attorney intervenes.
 After you contact us and retain our firm, we can call the trucking company and demand that they don't destroy the HOS log.